 Templates can make classification of the content of pages more difficult than it should be, because the classification of pages may take into account the content found in templated areas of pages.
-This is especially true when looking at more than one site that contains content that main be within the same category, but the information from the templates are very different – say for instance a review of a camera on CNet and a review of the same camera on PCConnection.
+This is especially true when looking at more than one site that contains content that main be within the same category, but the information from the templates is very different – say for instance a review of a camera on CNet and a review of the same camera on PC connection.

 Some of the snippets of HTML or features such as navigation sidebars or copyright notices, that they identified while collecting data over a number of web sites (3, 700 websites from the Yahoo! search engine index that each had at least 100 webpages) for a training set shared some common characteristics when they looked at things like:

 - Closeness to the margins of the webpage,